btmxh/nrs/exts/DAH_standards.md

 This is given to the entry when the impact was "noticeable": you know it's there, but it's not strong enough to be appreciated.

+A
-An EI takes in a relative score parameter, which can range from -10.0 to 10.0.
+ NEI takes in a relative score parameter, which can range from -1.0 to 1.0.
 It's then interpolated to the -2.0 to 2.0 range to create the base score.

 #### 2.1.2.
 Appreciable Emotional Impact (AEI)